 Sell as an Individual

-Selling as an individual is a smart option if you are a first time seller or plan to ship less than 40 items in a month.
-Amazon charges $1 for every item sold so when shipping a small number of products you can save in the beginning.
+Selling as an individual is a smart option if you are a first-time seller or plan to ship fewer than 40 items per month.
+Amazon charges $0.99 a month selling on the individual plan, but there’s no monthly fee.
+This can reduce your selling fees when you ship a small number of products.

 Sell as a Professional

-Selling as a professional costs $40 a month.
+The Amazon seller Professional plan will cost you $39.99 a month.
+There’s no per-item fee on this plan.
 If you’re planning on selling more than 40 items, this is the most cost-effective choice.

 Create Your Amazon Seller Account